 Today is the tenth anniversary of my first date with K. I’m not sure how this happened.
 Ten years ago I went on a date with a woman named K, and when it was over I asked to see her again.
 Then we had a second date, and a third, and so on, and now today is ten years of one day following the next with this one woman, K.

 I don’t believe there’s a word for the kind of disorientation I feel.
-K says, only half-joking, that there must be one in German.
+K says, only half-joking, that there must be a word in German.

 In the simplest sense I know exactly what happened.
 But those are merely the facts of the case – one day followed the next, and so on.
 At the same time there’s another, deeper sense in which the facts are beside the point.

 Whenever I fly cross-country there’s always that unsettling moment when I suddenly find myself several thousand miles from where I woke that day.

 Sometimes when K and I are talking, I try to retrace how we arrived at the current subject.
 Rarely do I manage it.